BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 *(This section is only relevant for someone looking to edit the mod in the same way I do, or just someone curious about my mod construction techniques.
 If you're just looking to run the mod, see the "Usage" section above.
-The mod can, of course, be edited directly in FilterTool/BLCMM as well, once it's been imported.)*
+The mod can, of course, be edited directly in BLCMM as well, once it's been imported.)*

-I actually generate this mod using a simple little Python script named `generate-source.py`, which enables me to do things like set the rarity drop levels from a single location at the top of the file, and have it apply to a number of different objects throughout the game.
-That script outputs to a human-readable multiline text file which can't actually be read directly by FilterTool/Borderlands -- it must be processed by my `conv_to_mod.py` script which you'll find in the parent directory.
+I generate this mod using a Python script named `generate-mod.py`, which enables me to do things like set the rarity drop levels from a single location at the top of the file, and have it apply to a number of different objects throughout the game.

-The generation script makes use of `hotfix.py` from the parent directory.
+The generation script makes use of `modprocessor.py` from the parent directory.
-You'd need to copy (or symlink, if you're on Mac or Linux) `hotfix.py` into this directory in order to run the script.
+You'd need to copy (or symlink, if you're on Mac or Linux) `modprocessor.py` into this directory in order to run the script.

-To generate the end result file, I actually run the small shell script `create.sh` in this directory, which effectively just does the following:

-    ./generate-source.py && \
-        ../conv_to_mod.py -f "BL2 Better Loot Mod by Apocalyptech - UCP Compat" && \
-        ../conv_to_mod.py -f "BL2 Better Loot Mod by Apocalyptech - Standalone" && \
-        ../conv_to_mod.py -f "BL2 Better Loot Mod by Apocalyptech - Standalone Offline"

-*(It's actually slightly more complicated now that I'm exporting multiple profiles of the same mod (Lootsplosion vs. Reasonable), but that's basically what it does.)*

 Credits
 -------